mjcaisse/cppnow-website/src/pages/announcements/_posts/2020-03-04-BoostScholarship.md

 * present at international conferences like C++Now, CppCon, and ACCU
 * author papers for the Standards Committee
 * one has been teaching a two-day workshop at CppCon
-* one has become a Boost Library author.
+* one has become a Boost Library author

 This return on our investment means that if we have quality candidates we want to accept them into the program.
 Applications are still being reviewed, but the chair of the S/V Program, Bryce Adelstein Lelbach, estimates that there are at least nine applications that meet the quality bar that we've established over the years.